 Germi-what?
 Germicidal UV Light Systems help reduce airborne biological contaminants – germs – by safely emitting high intensity UV light from within your home’s air flow system.
 These bacteria-destroying machines can kill germs and even aid in stopping further germs from building up in your home.
-According to one study, almost 20% of people with allergies suffer from exposure to fungi and bacteria in their duct systems.
-A UV light system will help clean and disinfect indoor air to help you reach the highest air quality possible.
+According to one study, almost 20% of people with allergies suffer from exposure to fungi and bacteria in their ventilation systems.
+A UV light system will help clean and sterilize indoor air to help you reach the highest air quality possible.

 Optimize Moisture with Humidifiers or Dehumidifiers

 Um, don’t those two machines do literally the opposite of each other?
 Why would I want one over the other?
 For home comfort, it’s recommended to have the humidity levels between 35% and 50%.
 Too much humidity can cause microbes, condensation and even wood damage.
 Insufficient humidity can result in itchy skin, sinus illness, splitting wood and sore throats.
 Depending on the climate where you live, you probably have too much or too little humidity.

 Humidifiers add the ideal amount of moisture to your home’s air, helping with sickess, cracked skin, and warped wood furniture and instruments.
 Dehumidifiers remove moisture from your home, helping to eliminate bacteria growth, and improving indoor comfort immensely.